bietiekay/irl-obs-switcher/README.md

 To stream you can use something like Larix Broadcaster on iOS (or any other SRT or RTMP capable software).
 Be aware that, depending if you are using RTMP (=TCP) or SRT (=UDP) you have to configure all parts properly.

+Also, the IP Adress 192.168.178.9 is just an example I was using - apply your host/ip of where the irl-obs-switcher is listening and then forwarding to your OBS.

 ![](obs-settings/larix-broadcaster-settings.png)